oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 ./mvnw spring-boot:run
 ```

-Go to http://localhost:8761 and you should see the Eureka home.
+Go to `http://localhost:8761` and you should see the Eureka home.

+### Create a Spring Cloud Gateway Application

 Now let's create an API Gateway with Spring Cloud Gateway, using Spring Initializr again.

 ```shell